tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

-   That is only possible with Tarantool/NoSQL scalar rules, but ``SELECT SUM(s2)`` would not be legal because addition would in this case require implicit casting from VARBINARY to a number, which is not sensible.
+   That is only possible with Tarantool/NoSQL scalar rules, but ``SELECT SUM(s2)`` would not be legal because addition would in this case require implicit casting from VARBINARY to a numeric, which is not sensible.
 #.
-The result data type of a primitive combination is never SCALAR because we
+The result data type of a primitive combination is sometimes SCALAR although we
-   in effect use TYPEOF(item) not the defined data type.
+   in effect use the primitive data type not the defined data type.
    (Here we use the word "combination" in the way that the standard document uses it for section "Result of data type combinations".)
-Therefore for ``greatest(1E308, 'a', 0, X'00')`` the result is X'00'.
+Therefore for ``greatest(1E308, 'a', 0, X'00')`` the result is X'00' but ``typeof(greatest(1E308, 'a', 0, X'00')`` is 'scalar'.
+* The union of two SCALARs is sometimes the primitive type.
+  For example, ``SELECT TYPEOF((SELECT CAST('a' AS SCALAR) UNION SELECT CAST('a' AS SCALAR)));`` returns 'string'.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Column definition -- relation to NoSQL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All the SQL data types correspond to :ref:`Tarantool/NoSQL types with the same name <box_space-index_field_types>`.
+All of the SQL data types except SCALAR correspond to :ref:`Tarantool/NoSQL types with the same name <box_space-index_field_types>`.
 For example an SQL STRING is stored in a NoSQL space as type = 'string'.